-- Tim Powers is fond of this trope.
-In his Fault Lines trilogy, ghosts can call people up on phones and appear on TV talk shows (at least, on the version being watched by the person they're haunting).
+- In his trilogy that consists of Last Call, Expiration Date, and Earthquake Weather, ghosts can cause interference with compasses, call people up on phones and appear on TV talk shows (at least, on the version being watched by the person they're haunting) to gain important information.

 - In Richard Matheson's Hell House, the haunting is literally electromagnetic, as ghosts are essentially an energy field which survives the death of the body.
 As a consequence, they can be destroyed by a good, hard degaussing unless they are protected in some fashion.